-Generating electricity from the sun, solar PV (photovoltaic) panels are a great eco-friendly addition to any home, but there are several considerations to be made before you commit.
+Solar PV (photovoltaic) panels, which generate electricity using the sunlight, are a great eco-friendly addition to any home, but there are several considerations to be made before you commit.

-This comprehensive guide covers everything you need to know, from how solar PV panels work, how much they cost and the grants available, through to what's involved in the installation process.
+Our comprehensive guide covers everything you need to know, from how they work, how much they cost, how to optimise the electricity they generate, through to what's involved in the installation process.

 Typical solar PV panels have a glass front surrounded by an aluminium frame.
 Silicon cells are stuck to the underside of the glass and connected together with thin metal strips.

-There are three main types of silicon cells:
+There are three main types of silicon solar PV cells:

 - Thin film